Facebook is probably the most neglected online advertising channel of them all.

 Today, I’ll help you out with that.

-Even if you’re a complete newbie, you’ll have a good grasp on Facebook ads after reading this guide.
+Even if you’re a complete newbie, after reading this guide, you’ll have a good grasp of Facebook ads.

 I mean it.